Transferring medical expenses in ProFile

 - If Percentage is selected, the claim can be split between spouses.

-Note: If answering No to the question Optimize medical expenses? at the top of the form, it is also necessary to answer the question Are you claiming medical expenses for this dependant? for each of the taxpayer's other dependants.
+Note: if answering No to the question Optimize medical expenses?, it's also necessary to answer the question Are you claiming medical expenses for this dependant? for each of the taxpayer's other dependants.